 You should finish your descriptive essay with a brief summary of the idea.
 Don’t forget to restate your statements and explain what script you are trying to convey.
 Your conclusion should craft your readers glad they read your essay.
 Your conclusion gives your reader something to carry away that will help them see things in a different way or value your topic in personally significant ways.
-It can put forward broader implications that will not only grab your reader attention but also deepen your reader’s life in some way.
+It can put forward broader implications that will not only grab your reader’s attention but also deepen your reader’s life in some way.
 It is your present to the reader.

-Now you aware what a descriptive essay is and how to get started.
+Now you are aware of what a descriptive essay is and how to get started.
 However, knowing the description is only a start and you need to realize the structure and format of the essay to succeed.

 The format of a descriptive essay depends on specific recommendations or preferences.
 Make sure you get familiar with all of them before getting started, because you may have to rebuild your essay if you don’t pursue all the requirements.

-Luckily, a descriptive essay doesn’t have any severe recommendations, so you most expectedly you won’t need to follow a particular formatting style.
+Luckily, a descriptive essay doesn’t have any severe recommendations, so most expectedly you won’t need to follow a particular formatting style.
 Just make sure you use a clear font and a suitable style to make your essay clear and tidy.

-You supposed to remember a descriptive essay outline.
+You are supposed to remember a descriptive essay outline.
 It is a brief plan of your thoughts, which authorize you to stick to the point and always keep in mind what you are going to write about.

 As soon as you have an outline, you can begin working on the essay itself.
 Here are a few of the tips you may need: